 - Creating innovative ideas, products and services

 - Job creation, career development and improving people’s lives

 - An emphasis on inclusion and diversity in the workplace

 A study by FYA found that 60% of young Australians aged 25 hold a post-school qualification, 50% of them are unable to secure more than 35 hours of work per week.
-Their findings further uncovered that this is a result of lack of relevant skills for employment, not enough full-time jobs and not enough experience.
+Their findings further uncovered that this is a result of a lack of relevant skills for employment, not enough full-time jobs and not enough experience.
 Before people decry that they are entitled, the statistics show many more undertake multiple casual and part-time jobs.
-Twenty-one percent are estimated to work full-time in casual employment without access to security or benefits.
+Twenty-one per cent is estimated to work full-time in casual employment without access to security or benefits.
 This has doubled since 1992 (10%).

-Seventy-one percent of Australian Millennials say they put family before their career and 40% in volunteered in 2017 – challenging the idea that they are a ‘selfish’ group.
+Seventy-one per cent of Australian Millennials says they put family before their career and 40% in volunteered in 2017 – challenging the idea that they are a ‘selfish’ group.